Fiber lasers in flow visualization

 Key qualities of fiber lasers

-Laser modules have all qualities that are necessary for laser applications, whether for industry or for laboratory.
+Laser modules have all the qualities that are necessary for laser applications, whether for industry or for laboratory.
 For example, operation stability and remote control provide high performance rates for specialists.
 Moreover, fiber laser systems are easy to use in achieving scientific purposes compared to other devices.

 Fundamental physics has gained many opportunities due to the ability to cool atoms to ultra-cold temperatures.